EleoXDA/Dev.Work_RB/README.md

 - Find a challenge you can tackle and enter the auction to be the person to fix the bug and many many more

+## Usage

+~~Visit our website and sign up NOW! www.DEVWORK.team~~

+## !!
+WARNING !!
+Due to disappearance of Heroku Free plan, the website is down.

-Don't forget to subscribe to our GitHub and never forget:
+Don't forget to watch our GitHub repo for updates and never forget:
 ## <div align="center">Whatever bug you can't fix, Dev.Work can!</div>